 Virtual assistants provide administrative support services on behalf of individuals or companies.

 As a Virtual assistant, you are tasked with helping your clients with their day-to-day office tasks remotely.
 That’s right!
 No traveling!
-No following your boss around, well, at least in-person.
+No following your boss around, well, at least in person.

-The tasks will depend on the company that you are working for, the clients’ needs and your skills.
+The tasks will depend on the company that you are working for, the clients’ needs, and your skills.
 That said, most virtual assistance tasks usually revolve around answering emails, creating presentations, and handling social media accounts, amongst others- all without ever meeting in person!

 1: Fiverr Jobs for VAs

 Fiverr is a great platform to get virtual assistance jobs without much hustle.
-While it started as a place to sell services for $5, Fiverr has grown to be the one of the go-to sites for many businesses looking for premium services.
+While it started as a place to sell services for $5, Fiverr has grown to be one of the go-to sites for many businesses looking for premium services.

-As a virtual assistance service provider on the platform, you can offer services in almost everything from social media management, WordPress management, graphic design to SEO content writing.
+As a virtual assistance service provider on the platform, you can offer services in almost everything from social media management, WordPress management, and graphic design to SEO content writing.

-The best thing about it is that it’s easy to get started, and you don’t need to have lots of experience to make money on the Fiverr.
+The best thing about it is that it’s easy to get started, and you don’t need to have lots of experience to make money on Fiverr.
 You’ll, however, need those raving 5-star reviews before you can get consistent orders or charge more without affecting your sales.